kartikperisetla/kartikperisetla.github.io/_pages/about.md

 social: true
 ---

-I am an Applied Scientist at Microsoft working on Natural Language Processing and Machine Learning.
+I am an Applied Scientist at Microsoft working on Natural Language Processing and Machine Learning.<br/>
 Before Microsoft, I got my Masters from <a href="http://cmu.edu/">Carnegie Mellon University.</a>

 My research interests spans the areas of Natural Language Processing, Machine Learning and Computer Vision with a view to build systems that can operate in this world by understanding existing knowledge in the form of text, speech, images and videos.
 I am specially interested in systems that can learn from experience in iterative manner.